Amazing Tomb Of Yuya And Tjuyu Filled With Ancient Treasures In The Valley Of The Kings

 Who Was Yuya and Tjuyu?

 Yuya and his wife Tjuyu lived during the Eighteenth Dynasty of Egypt (circa 1390 BC).
-Yuya was a powerful ancient Egyptian courtier and Tjuyu (also translated as
+Yuya was a powerful ancient Egyptian courtier, and Tjuyu was a noblewoman.
+She was also known under other names like Touiyou, Thuiu, Thuya or Thuyu.

-(Touiyou, Thuiu,Thuya or Thuyu) was a noblewoman.
-They were parents of Queen Tiye and Anen, a priest of Heliopolis and acquired the title Divine Father.
+They were parents of Queen Tiye and Anen, a priest of Heliopolis, and acquired the title Divine Father.
 1

 Gilded cartonnage mask of the Lady Tjuyu.
 Credit: Nicholas Reeves, Richard H. Wilkinson

-For many Egyptians, eternal life consisted of traveling along with the sun during the day and returning to the well-stocked tomb in the evening.
-To make this possible, it was important to make embalming, mummification, building tombs and perform other rituals to help the deceased experience of eternal peace."
+For many Egyptians, eternal life consisted of traveling with the sun during the day and returning to the well-stocked tomb in the evening.
+To make this possible, it was essential to make embalming, mummification, building tombs, and perform other rituals to help the deceased experience eternal peace."
 2

 Studies of the mummified remains of Yuya and Tjuyu suggest they died at a relatively advanced age.
 Their hair was white, and the examination of their remains did not contradict the verdict of their hair."
 According to archaeologists who excavated KV46 it would "not be a mistake to state that they had reached an age over sixty.
 From the relative position of the two sarcophagi in the tomb, it seems that the husband was the first to die, but material is lacking to decide this question."
 3